Financial documents and calculator on an accountant's desk

 Bookkeeping and Compliance

-Accounting for a healthcare practice involves:
+Accounting for a professional health practice involves:

 • Reconciling RAMQ statements with your bank deposits

-• Management of accounts payable (medical equipment, supplies)
+• Accounts payable management (medical equipment, supplies)

-Retirement and Estate Planning
+Retirement and wealth planning

-ServiceUnincorporated professionalSPA onlySPA + management company
+ServiceUnincorporated ProfessionalSPA onlySPA + management company

 Annual bookkeeping$1,200 - $2,000$1,800 - $3,000$2,500 - $4,000